imker25/gobuildhelpers/README.md

-# gobuildhelpers
+# Go Build Helpers

-Gp package with helper functions for go based CI/CD workflows
+Go package with helper functions for go based CI/CD workflows May be used within https://magefile.org/ based build scripts